NEED-BASED FINANCIAL AID APPLICATION PROCESS

 If you have any questions about the Steward Resource Navigator, please contact:

 Scholarship & Financial Aid Information

 For students enrolled in the Master of Arts (Theological Studies), Master of Arts in Ministry Practice, and Master of Divinity degree programs, Austin Presbyterian Theological Seminary offers merit-based fellowships and scholarships, need-based Seminary Tuition Grants, on-campus employment, child care assistance grants, and scholarships to defray the cost of cross-cultural or international travel.
-We also participate in the William D. Ford Federal Direct Loan Program.
+We also participate in the William D. Ford Federal Direct Student Loan Program.